AJamesPhillips/anot8/README.md

 anot8.org/r/1772.vault_template/example_pdfs/visible_directory/example.pdf?h=1

-It knows that 1772  ===  naming authority: AJP
+It knows that 1772  ===  naming authority: CCI
-"AJP" knows item 1 refers to the vault named "vault_template" Asks "AJP" where the vault config is, AJP responds and says: "https://raw.githubusercontent.com/AJamesPhillips/Annotator/config/vault_template.json"
+"CCI" knows item 1 refers to the vault named "vault_template" Asks "CCI" where the vault config is, CCI responds and says: "https://raw.githubusercontent.com/CenterOfCI/Annotator/config/vault_template.json"
-This contains the root path: "https://raw.githubusercontent.com/AJamesPhillips/Annotator/" So it knows that item "example_pdfs/visible_directory/example.pdf" can be found at: "https://raw.githubusercontent.com/AJamesPhillips/Annotator/example_pdfs/visible_directory/example.pdf"
+This contains the root path: "https://raw.githubusercontent.com/CenterOfCI/Annotator/" So it knows that item "example_pdfs/visible_directory/example.pdf" can be found at: "https://raw.githubusercontent.com/CenterOfCI/Annotator/example_pdfs/visible_directory/example.pdf"

 So the render_pdf.html code loads that file.
 It also loads that file + ".annotations" and highlights the annotation with id == 1